microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 Specific change management subprocesses include change risk assessment, change scheduling, change approvals and oversight.
 With change management, your organization can reduce the risks associated with change, while speeding up the deployments with Azure Pipelines.

 This extension enables integration of ServiceNow Change Management with Azure Pipelines.

+**Note**: This extension works only with Azure DevOps Services and Azure DevOps Server 2019 Update 1 onwards.

 It includes
 - A [release gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=vsts) to hold the pipeline till the change management process signals implementation for a change request.
 You can create a new change request for every deployment or use an existing change request.
 - An agentless task to update a change request during the deployment process.
 It is typically used as the last task in the stage.